Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The goal of radiation therapy is to slow or control tumor growth.
-It uses painless X-rays (or other radioactive particles) to destroy tumor cells.
+In some cases, it may fully remove a tumor.
+It uses painless radioactive rays or substances to destroy tumor cells.
 Radiation therapy can be used alone.
-Or it can be used with other types of treatment such as surgery or chemotherapy.
-If your doctor advises radiation therapy for you, you may get one of several types of external beam radiation or internal radiation (brachytherapy).
+Or it can be used with other types of treatment.
+You may also have surgery or chemotherapy.
+If your healthcare provider advises radiation therapy for you, you may have one of the below.